Frequently Asked Questions

 Is the GRE required?

 Yes, the GRE General Test is required.
-For the current 2021-22 admissions cycle, we will accept the GRE General Test at-home option.
+We can accept the GRE General Test at-home option.
 We do not have a minimum score requirement for the GRE.
 There is no expiration date for your GRE scores.

 What is your institution code?

 OHSU’s institution code: 4865